Kevin Byard: 2019

-On July 24, 2019, the Tennessee Titans signed Byard to a five–year, $70.50 million contract extension that includes $31.00 million guaranteed, $25.22 million guaranteed upon signing, and an initial signing bonus of $9.00 million, making him the highest-paid safety in NFL history.
+On July 24, 2019, the Titans signed Byard to a five-year, $70.5 million contract extension with $31 million guaranteed, $25.22 million guaranteed upon signing, and an initial signing bonus of $9 million, making him the highest-paid safety in NFL history.
 He entered training camp slated as the de facto starting free safety.
-Head coach Mike Vrabel named him the starting free safety to start the season and paired him with Kenny Vaccaro.
+Head coach Mike Vrabel named Byard the starting free safety to start the season and paired him with Kenny Vaccaro.